This Map Shows Where the Syria Chemical Attack and U.S. Missile Strikes Took Place

-The U.S. fired 59 Tomahawk cruise missiles at a Syrian airbase Thursday in response to what it believes was a Syrian-regime-ordered chemical attack that killed more than 80 people in the country's northwestern region earlier this week.
+The U.S. fired 59 Tomahawk cruise missiles at a Syrian airbase early Friday in response to what it believes was a Syrian-regime-ordered chemical attack that killed more than 80 people in the country's northwestern region earlier this week.

 The strike, which was launched from two Navy destroyers in the Mediterranean Sea, targeted the Shayrat air base in Homs, western Syria.
 A Pentagon spokesperson said U.S. intelligence determined that the air crafts carrying the chemical weapons departed from the air field, which is located about 86 miles from Khan Sheikhoun, the town where the deadly chemical attack occurred.